Faxulous/tennisgnn_predictions/README.md

 - **Unit**: Bet on the player the model determines as the favourite (probablity>0.5), irrespective of bookmaker odds.
 Bets are all equally sized at 0.1 units.
 - **Kelly**: Bet on the player the model determines as the favourite (probability>0.5), only if the estimated probalility exceed that of the 1/o, where o is the decimal bookmaker odds for the favourite.
 The stake size is determined by the Kelly criterion.

-## Data description

-- A and B state players names with random assignment.
-- Awin: contains binary indicators of whether A won or not (1 or 0).
-- PSA and PSB: The listed odds from Pinnacle Sports for players A and B respectively.
-Odds are obtained from [tennis-data.co.uk](tennis-data.co.uk).
-- ps_prob: The odds-implied probability for player A, estimated using Shin's method [[3](#3), [4](#4)].
-- model_prob: Our model's estimated probability for player A to win against player B.
-- welo_prob: The probability of player A winning against player B calculated with Weighted Elo [1](#1).
-- bt_prob: The probability of player A winning against player B calculated with a Bradley Terry model [2](#2).

 ## Usage